tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 Using the Preview Window
 ''''''''''''''''''''''''
-The animation can be previewed in a separate window according to specific *Preview Settings*, that can be different from the *Output Settings*.
+The animation can be previewed in a separate panel according to specific *Preview Settings*, that can be different from the *Output Settings*.
 In this way the preview can be configured so that it is faster to compute then the final output, for example because it uses a camera with a smaller resolution.

 It is possible to define the range of previewed frames both in the Preview Settings and by using the Playback Markers in the Xsheet/Timeline: any change made in one mode is reflected in the other one as well (see  :ref:`Using the Playback Markers <using_the_playback_markers>`  ).
 It is also possible to display blank frames after each preview playback, when looping.

-It is possible to activate the Preferences  →  Preview  →  **Fit to Flipbook** option to ensure that the previewed images fit the size of the preview window, regardless their resolution.
+It is possible to activate the Preferences  →  Preview  →  **Fit to Flipbook** option to ensure that the previewed images fit the size of the preview panel, regardless their resolution.

-It is possible to clone the Preview window, or to automatically open as many Preview windows as needed by activating the Preferences  →  Preview  →  **Display in a New Flipbook Window** option, for example to examine or compare specific frames by using the Flipbook tools (see  :ref:`Using the Flipbook <using_the_flipbook>` ).
+It is possible to clone the Preview panel, or to automatically open as many Preview panels as needed by activating the Preferences  →  Preview  →  **Display in a New Flipbook Window** option, for example to examine or compare specific frames by using the Flipbook tools (see  :ref:`Using the Flipbook <using_the_flipbook>` ).

  |preview_settings_dialog|

-.. note:: As when changes are made in the scene all the preview windows automatically update, it is possible to check the animation before and after some editing by freezing any of the Previews.
+.. note:: As when changes are made in the scene all the preview panels automatically update, it is possible to check the animation before and after some editing by freezing any of the Previews.

-The Preview window framebar displays rendered frames in *grey*, frames that have yet to be rendered in *light red*, and the current frame that is being rendered in *light green*.
+The Preview panel framebar displays rendered frames in *grey*, frames that have yet to be rendered in *light red*, and the current frame that is being rendered in *light green*.

-.. note:: To optimize the preview time, only the area visible in the Preview window will be rendered: if you zoom out the Viewer the preview will resume to render the new visualized area.
+.. note:: To optimize the preview time, only the area visible in the Preview panel will be rendered: if you zoom out the Viewer the preview will resume to render the new visualized area.

 The Preview Settings dialog lets you define the resolution, range, step and shrink of the preview frames.
 Settings are the following: